 | Clinical Use|

 Cobicistat is an inhibitor of cytochrome P450 3A (CYP3A) enzymes.
-It has no activity against HIV but is intended for use as a pharmacokinetic enhancer of antiretroviral agents that are metabolized by these enzymes (eg, the integrase inhibitor elvitegravir and certain protease inhibitors).
+It has no activity against HIV but is intended for use as a pharmacokinetic enhancer of antiretroviral agents that are metabolized by these enzymes.
+It currently is approved for use only with the integrase inhibitor elvitegravir and the protease inhibitors atazanavir and darunavir (once daily, at the dosages listed above).

 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate cobicistat in combination with elvitegravir + tenofovir + emtricitabine as an "alternative" regimen for use in initial treatment of HIV infection.
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate cobicistat in combination with elvitegravir + tenofovir DF + emtricitabine or elvitegravir + tenofovir alafenamide + emtricitabine as "recommended" regimens for use in initial treatment of HIV infection.
+They list specific regimens containing cobicistat-boosted atazanavir and cobicistat-darunavir among "alternative" regimen options.

-Cobicistat has not been studied in treatment-experienced patients.
+Cobicistat has not been studied in subsequent therapy.

 | Adverse Effects|